 Installation and configuration of WireGuard Client 2

-The same installation steps as were done for client 1 but different keys and IP addresses in configuration file.
+In this section, we will install and configure the second WireGuard client.
+We will follow the same installation steps as were done for the first client, but different keys and IP addresses in configuration file.

 Generate Private and Public Key